-Arizona Personal Injury Attorney
+Arizona Personal Injury Attorneys

 Personal Injury Law, also known as Tort Law, provides people with the rights to seek compensation when another person deliberately or through negligence harms or injures their legally protected interest.
 A classic example of these types of events is often seen in Arizona automobile accidents.
 If you are hit from behind while stopped at a red light, the other person can be held liable for your injuries and damages.
 Other examples that may result in personal injury can include, but are not necessarily limited to: